 There is no scientific evidence that contact lenses or eye exercises stop the progression of myopia as such.
 Refractive surgery is available as a treatment for myopia but most ophthalmologists-medically trained eye doctors-feel that eyes with simple myopia would best be treated with glasses or contact lenses.

-: Pungent and sour foods are to be avoided.
+Diet and Other Regimen: Pungent and sour foods are to be avoided.
 Those foods can sometimes exacerbate costiveness.
 Fried things should be prohibited, though ghee made from cow's milk may be used in moderate quantities.

 The patient is advised to avoid eyestrain.
 Continuous reading is not helpful.
 After a few pages of reading, the patient should rest his eyes for some minutes.
 Work-demanding concentration of eyesight including the needlework and also reading and writing at night should not be permitted.
 Walking barefoot on dew-covered grass and long walks in the morning are helpful.
 One should not read while lying in bed.